Reedyn/Saga/README.md

 ## Need support or just want to say something?

-Hop in to [our chatroom](//gitter.im/Reedyn/Saga) and ask the developers directly.
+Hop in to [our chatroom](//gitter.im/Reedyn/Saga) and ask the developers directly or send a message to [@reedyn on the official Ghost Slack](https://ghost.slack.com).

 ## Useful information